 - Feed less.
 If your fish are being overfed, their normal digestive processes will add excessive nitrate to the water.
 Make sure to feed just enough to keep the fish healthy.
 Nitrate levels should maintain naturally once feeding practices are corrected.

 - Do not overstock your aquarium.
-More fish = more waste = more nitrates.
+More fish = more waste = more nitrate.

 - Keep the tank clean.
-Good overall tank maintenance goes a long way toward keeping nitrates down.
+Good overall tank maintenance goes a long way toward keeping nitrate down.
 Remove all uneaten food promptly.

 - Increase aeration.
-Tanks with higher nitrates are usually also too low in necessary dissolved oxygen.
+Tanks with higher nitrate are usually also too low in necessary dissolved oxygen.

 - Perform regular filter maintenance.
-Regular cleaning and replacement of carbon filter media will help immensely to keep nitrates at bay.
+Regular filter cleaning and replacement of carbon filter media will help to keep nitrate at bay.

 - Use nitrate-removing filter media.
-Whenever nitrates are a persistent problem, nitrate-removing filter media is a helpful tool.
-This special filter media is available at any aquarium store and can be used if other methods are not working to reduce nitrate levels sufficiently.
+Whenever nitrate levels are a persistent problem, nitrate-removing filter media is a helpful tool.
+This special filter media is available at many aquarium stores and can be used if other methods are not working to reduce nitrate levels sufficiently.